List of Pokémon rivals: Calem, Serena, Shauna, Tierno, and Trevor

-Calem, Serena, Shauna, Tierno, and Trevor are a group of friends who appear in Pokémon X and Y. Only one of Calem and Serena act as a rival; the one whose gender is opposite to the player acts as the rival.
+Calem (カルム, Karume), Serena (セレナ), Shauna (サナ, Sana), Tierno (ティエルノ, Tieruno), and Trevor (トロバ, Toroba) are a group of friends who appear in Pokémon X and Y. Only one of Calem and Serena act as a rival; the one whose gender is opposite to the player acts as the rival.
 Shauna is an energetic young girl who does not have a clear goal for her journey in mind, Trevor is a studious boy who seeks to complete the Pokedex, and Tierno is a young man who aspires to become a dancer and is the one who gifts the player their first Pokémon.

 All five appear in Pokémon Masters EX and Pokémon Adventures, where counterparts to Calem and Serena affectionately nicknamed X and Y appear.
 Shauna, Tierno, and Trevor appear in the Pokémon anime, while Serena acts as a main character in Pokémon the Series: XY.

 Hau

-Hau is a young man who appears in Pokémon Sun and Moon.
+Hau (ハウ) is a young man who appears in Pokémon Sun and Moon.
 He is the grandson of the Melemele Island Kahua, Hala, and seeks to live up to Hala's potential.
 He is incredibly kind, making sure the player enjoys their stay in Alola, and loves to eat malasadas.
 In Pokémon Ultra Sun and Ultra Moon, he acts as the final boss opponent of the main game.

 He later reappears in the Pokémon anime, Pokémon Adventures, and Pokémon Masters EX.

 Gladion

-Gladion is a member of Team Skull who appears in Pokémon Sun and Moon.
+Gladion (グラジオ, Gurajio) is a member of Team Skull who appears in Pokémon Sun and Moon.
 He acts as their "enforcer," and he ran away from home due to Lusamine's neglectful parenting.
-He stole the Legendary Pokémon Type: Null from them, and seeks to protect his sister, Lillie, and the Pokémon Cosmog.
+He stole the Legendary Pokémon Type: Null from them, and seeks to protect his sister, Lillie, and the Legendary Pokémon Cosmog.
 He assists the player in stopping Lusamine, and later takes over control of the Aether Foundation after the game is completed.
 In Ultra Sun and Ultra Moon, however, he instead leaves for Kanto to train to get stronger.

 He appears in the Pokémon anime as a rival to Ash, and appears in Pokémon Adventures and Pokémon Masters EX.

 Hop

-Hop is the younger brother of Champion of Galar Leon, who appears in Pokémon Sword and Shield.
-He at first aspires to be as strong as Leon, seeking to become Pokémon Champion, but after consistent defeats from both the player and Bede, he chooses to become a Pokémon Professor.
+Hop (ホップ, Hoppu) is the younger brother of Galar League Champion Leon, who appears in Pokémon Sword and Shield.
+He at first aspires to be as strong as Leon, seeking to become Galar League Champion, but after consistent defeats from both the player and Bede, he chooses to become a Pokémon Professor.
 He later captures and befriends the Legendary Pokémon Zacian or Zamazenta, depending on the version.

 He later appears in the Pokémon anime, Pokémon: Twilight Wings, Pokémon Adventures, and Pokémon Masters EX.